CarlosCordoba96/Machine-Learning-techniques/Milestone7/README.md

 - Score: 26.0313

 # 5th submission
-- Changed the way of selecting the n_neighbors parameter of the knn algorithm.
+- Changed the way of selecting the n_neighbors value of the knn algorithm.
 - Selected the uniform, in the parameter weights of knn.
 - Score: 25.9663